Unit: Immunophysiopathology of infections

 Director: Pierre-André CAZENAVE

 Studies on the diversity and plasticity of the Immune system (A. Six).
 One important activity of the laboratory concerns the improvement of new technologies to explore the diversity and the plasticity of T- and B- cell repertoires represented by antigen specific Ig- and T-cell receptors.
 In collaboration with the groups of S. Pied and P.A.
 Cazenave, these studies focus on the study of repertoire alterations in the context of mouse and human Leishmaniasis and Malaria.
 We have continued to improve our ISEApeaks strategy by refining our experimental procedures and developing new statistical analysis representations of repertoires.
 We pursue our TCRBV repertoire analyses in mouse experimental malaria models: protection against P.yoelii infection in C57BL/6 mice immunized with irradiated P.yoelii sporozoites; cerebral malaria in B10.D2 infected by P. berghei.
 We are currently exploring the perturbation of brain lymphocytes of P.berghei-infected B10.D2 mice by comparison to spleen and blood lymphocytes in order to identify pathogenic or protective clones.
 In parallel, in collaboration with Petter Höglund's group at the Karolinska Institutet in Stockholm, we have investigated TCR usage of the T cell population isolated from pancreatic lymph nodes (PLN) of NOD mice.
-We reveal a possible preferential usage of TCRBV5.1 and TCRBV5.2 in the PLN when compared with inguinal lymph nodes.
-A molecular analysis of TCRBV-BJ segments highlights four TCR candidates for the initiation of the autoimmune diabetes.
+We reveal a possible preferential usage of particular TCRBV in the PLN when compared with inguinal lymph nodes.
+We also collaborated to a study lead by Pierre Boudinot at INRA that shows that in the trout, the TCRBV repertoire of intestinal intra-epithelial lymphocytes is as diverse as that of splenic T cells.

 Immune responses associated to malaria physiopathology (S. Pied).
 We aim to identify the protective and pathological responses associated to Plasmodium infection and their mutual effects.
 These studies are done in parallel in murine experimental models infected either by P. berghei ANKA (pathological responses) or P. yoelii (protective responses) and in control or P. falciparum infected patients developing various clinical forms of the disease (asymptomatic, mild, severe non cerebral and cerebral malaria).

-Immune responses associated to cerebral malaria induced by P. berghei ANKA (S. Pied, P.-A. Cazenave).
+2. Immune responses associated to cerebral malaria induced by P. berghei ANKA (S. Pied, P. A. Cazenave).
 We have previously showed that pathogenic CD8+ T cells are implicated in the physiopathological mechanisms leading to experimental cerebral malaria (CM) in P. berghei ANKA infected mice.
 The exact role of these cells is at present unknown.
-We hypothesised that in CM susceptible mice the neuropathology could be, at least in part, the result of an inefficient control of pathogenic effector T cells by CD4+CD25+ regulatory T cells (Treg).
+We first examine the role played by CD4+CD25+ regulatory T cells (Treg) in the control of pathogenic effector CD8 T cells during CM.
 Although the number of CD4+CD25high T cells expressing Foxp3 exhibiting in vitro suppressive function is increased during the course of infection, they do not protect mice from CM in vivo.
-This absence of protection is not due to a blockade of Treg cells suppressive function in vivo by the production of IL-6 during the infection.
+In addition, we used an in vitro model of Brain Blood Barrier (BBB) to analyse changes in astrocytes, endothelial and microglial cells following exposure to CD8+ T cells recruited in the brain of P. berghei ANKA infected mice developing CM.
+We investigated functional modifications in gene expression using the GeneChip Mouse microarray (Affymetrix).
+This strategy allow us to define new factors involved in malaria pathophysiology.

-IgG self-reactivities to brain antigens are associated to cerebral malaria in P. falciparum infected patients (S. Pied).
+3. IgG and IgE self-reactivities to brain antigens are associated to cerebral malaria or protection, respectively, in P. falciparum infected patients (S. Pied).
 We used a global approach based on quantitative immunoblotting and multivariate statistics to study the reactivity of sera from controls and P. falciparum infected patients developing asymptomatic, uncomplicated and severe non-cerebral or cerebral malaria against a human brain extract.
 We observed an increase of P. falciparum -infected patients plasmatic IgG reactivity to brain antigens with disease severity.
-Interestingly, we found in CM patients a strong reactivity with high molecular weight human brain proteins.
-This was significantly correlated with high TNF-a plasma levels.
-Experiment are in progress to identify these proteins.
+Interestingly, we found in CM patients a strong reactivity with high molecular weight human brain proteins that has been identified by mass spectrometry.
+This was significantly correlated with high TNF-α plasma levels.
+In addition, IgE reactivities to two brain antigens (under identification) are associated with protection and plasmatic IL-10 levels in asymptomatic patients.
+These data strongly suggest the involvement of autoreactive immune response in P. falciparum malaria pathophysiology.

-Keywords: Immune system, immunopathology, B- and T- cell repertoires, proline racemase, Chagas’ disease, mitogen, cerebral malaria, TLR
+Keywords: Immune system, immunopathology, B- and T- cell repertoires, proline racemase, Chagas’ disease, mitogen, cerebral malaria, TLR, genetic